 If you are using a power meter not capable of measurement to 1 kHz, you can perform the transfer measurement at a different frequency.
-For example, the HP 437A Power Meter with the HP 8482A probe and

-20 dB attenuator are specified to a low frequency of 100 kHz.
-To use this measurement device, perform step 1, then use setup 65 to obtain a

-100 kHz output.
-Measure the output with the power meter and record the measured value.
-Perform setup 83 and enter the recorded value (not a new measurement).
-Then, perform step 3 (you will use setup 65 twice).
-This procedure assumes the output of the function generator is flat from 1 kHz to 100 kHz.
+For example, the Agilent 437A Power Meter with the Agilent 8482A probe and 20 dB attenuator are specified to a low frequency of 100 kHz.
+To use this measurement device, perform step 1, then use SETUP 65 (instead of SETUP 64) to obtain a 100 kHz output.
+Measure the output with the power meter, record the measured value, perform SETUP 83 and enter the recorded value from SETUP 64 (not a new measurement).
+Then, perform step 3 (you will use SETUP 65 twice).
+This procedure assumes the function generator output is flat from 1 kHz to 100 kHz.

-C. If you are using a Thermal Voltage Converter (TVC), use the TVC to measure the function generator output and enter the measurement for the setup in the table below.
+C. If you are using a Thermal Voltage Converter (TVC), use the TVC to measure the function generator output and enter the measure-ment for SETUP 84 in table D-21.
 (TVC values entered are in mVDC).